skvamme/pico_atlast/README.md

 Hold the BOOTSEL button down while connecting the pico to the raspberry pi USB port.
 The pico mounts as an external drive.
 Drag and drop the file atlast.uf2 from ~/pico/atlast/build to the pico external drive.
 It will now disconnect.

+From now on you can use the forth word BOOTSEL to reboot the pico as an external drive; drag and drop a new uf2-file without the need to unplug and hold button.

 Upgrade your Xterm to the latest version.
 <pre>sudo apt install xterm</pre>